susanw1/zscript/docs/Zcode.md

 	if Rx1, Rx3 fail with S10: `S10|S10|S\n`
 	if Rx2, Rx4 fail with S10: `S&S10|S&S10|S\n`
 	... etc.
-	These commands are primarily to give extra information on a failure when one occurs, e.g. in an execution space command.
+	These commands are primarily to give extra information on a failure when one occurs, e.g. in an Script space command.
 	The point at which the first command after the `|` is executed must be separated by a `|` as seen in the above example.
 	If a parsing error is encountered after the `|`, and this is never executed, then the error cannot be reported, so should be reported on the debug channel.